AKeys05/ai110-module3show-musicrecommendersimulation-starter/README.md

 - about how recommenders turn data into predictions
 - about where bias or unfairness could show up in systems like this

+Just from making this simple music recommender system, I learned how much goes into the behind the scenes of the advanced tools we use on popular platforms today.
+In theory the process of assigning scores to each song and producing a ranked list based upon user preferences sounds intuitive, but creating one yourself truly makes you wonder how complex some of the modern systems' compatability scoring algorithms are.
+It encouraged me to appreciate the accuracy and reliability of the one I use day-to-day, especially considering how much larger their song database is.
+As shown from the limitations I experienced, its easy for systems like these to unfairly favor songs that match the exact preferred mood and genre, even if the other features are not similar.

 ---